 Widely used in various cuisines, these long onions can be preserved unrefrigerated by keeping their roots intact and dipping them in a jar of water if you plan to use them within a couple of days of harvest or bringing it from store.

-If you want to preserve them for longer, wrap them in paper towels, absorbent kitchen towel or a muslin produce bags and stash them in the veggie bin of your fridge.
+If you want to preserve them for longer, wrap them in paper towels or in cotton produce bags and stash them in the veggie bin of your fridge.

 How to Store Red or Yellow Onions